gparmer/ANRsim/02_changing_meta/article.md

 # Analysis of a Changing Meta

 The meta of runner economies is always in flux.
 What does it mean quantitatively to shake up the meta?
 Will cards on the horizon shake up the meta?
+First we look at the past:  why did Lucky Find create such a stable and lasting enconomic engine in Prepaid Kate.
+Second, we'll check out the cards that recently came out, or are coming out in Order and Chaos, and see if a similar disturbance in the meta will be created.
+The summary:

 Card | Credit Efficiency | Draw Efficiency | Meta Impact
 -----|-------------------|-----------------|------------